 If you are visiting the Big Island and want to see the lava yourself, you should have a look at our lava viewing guide.

-Differences between Pāhoehoe and ʻAʻā lava
+What are the differences between Pāhoehoe and ʻAʻā lava?

 The most obvious difference between the two is that pāhoehoe flows are smooth, and aʻā are not.
 Furthermore, aʻā flows consist of only 1-2 large flow units, while pāhoehoe flows consist of thousands and thousands of small flow units called toes.